The portfolio program at St. Edward’s makes it easy to earn your degree faster.

-Almost every New College student can benefit from submitting a portfolio.
-Talk to your admission counselor or advisor if you aren’t sure.
+Almost every Office of Adult and Continuing Studies student can benefit from submitting a portfolio.
+Talk to your admission counselor or advisor if you are not sure.

-After being admitted to New College, you’ll start by taking the seven-week Prior Learning Assessment Workshop — led by a portfolio advisor.
-Then, you’ll be ready to start working on your portfolio.
+After being admitted to an Office of Adult and Continuing Studies program, you will start by taking the seven-week Prior Learning Assessment Workshop (PORT-1032A) led by a portfolio advisor.
+Then, you will be ready to start working on your portfolio.

-First, you’ll talk about the difference between learning and experience.
-Not every experience results in learning, and college credit can only be awarded for learning.
-Next, you’ll look at your life experiences and focus on those that resulted in learning.
-By the time you’ve completed the class, you’ll be ready to create your first portfolio submission.
+First, you will talk about the difference between learning and experience.
+Not every experience results in learning and college credit can only be awarded for learning.
+Next, you will look at your life experiences and focus on those that resulted in learning.
+By the time you have completed the class, you will be ready to create your first portfolio submission.

-Students say it takes about 20 hours to prepare one request for portfolio credit — much less time than a semester-long class.
+Students who have successfully completed portfolios say it takes about 20 hours to prepare one request for portfolio credit; much less time than a semester-long class.
 The first portfolio submission usually takes the longest, and each one gets easier.

 Your first portfolio submission costs less than half the tuition for a regular class.
 After your first submission, you can create others for about 85% less than the cost of tuition.
 Portfolio submission cost about 10% of tuition.

-After you successfully complete the introductory portfolio workshop, you’ll have an entire calendar year to create and submit the remainder of your portfolios.
+After you successfully complete the introductory portfolio workshop, you will have an entire calendar year to create and submit the remainder of your portfolios.
 And, your portfolio advisor will be there to help you every step of the way.

-You can create portfolios for New College classes in your major, minor or electives.
+You can create portfolios for Office of Adult and Continuing Studies classes in your major, minor or electives.

 Your portfolio is largely directed by you.
-But, you’re definitely not alone.
-You’ll work with your portfolio advisor throughout the process.
+But, you are definitely not alone.
+You will work with the portfolio advisor throughout the process.